Schooling at home: Homeschooling and Distance Education

 As homeschooling parents, there is no need to submit work to a service provider.

-In Queensland, parents are expected to present samples for the purpose of government registration.
+In Queensland, parents are expected to present work samples as evidence of their child's learning for the purpose of government registration.

-Most parents like to receive a semester report from Accelerate Christian Home Schooling, so all we need for that is regular uploading of test results, via our online form.
+Most parents like to receive a semester report from Accelerate Christian Homeschooling.
+In order to provide this, we need parents to regularly update us with their child's test results via email or our online form.
 This is an optional service we provide.

 Distance Education